07: Stans to Sachseln

 In places, the slopes slightly intensify, driving out all vestiges of civilization.
 Here, no villages, nor even hamlets, just a few solitary farms, nestled in the heart of verdant meadows, cradling their secrets to the rhythm of the seasons.
 From this modest hamlet, the road stubbornly continues, rising with infinite grace amidst foliage and rolling hills…

-…before yielding to a narrower path, plunging like an arrow into the heart of the forest, then getting lost among the verdant dales
+…before yielding to a narrower path, plunging like an arrow into the heart of the forest, then getting lost among the verdant dales.

-To your right stretches Pilatus, a stone giant dominating Lucerne with its lofty majesty, while on the other side of the lake, Rigi stands like an impassive guardian of the sparkling waters.
+To your right stretches Pilatus, a stone giant dominating Luzern with its lofty majesty, while on the other side of the lake, Rigi stands like an impassive guardian of the sparkling waters.
 Although your path does not merge into their mysteries, a rack railway, defying the laws of gravity, climbs the slopes of Pilatus with unsuspected audacity, offering travelers a vertiginous dance with the heights.
-It is a prime spot where tourists from Lucerne flock in droves.
+It is a prime spot where tourists from Luzern flock in droves.

 The path now meanders through meadows, where cattle reign supreme, a living symbol of the symbiosis between man and nature.
 Modest farms emerge here and there, like jewels scattered across the green mantle, while the lake shimmers below, a dazzling mirror reflecting local grandeur.